hongshuwS2023/Emergency-Social-Network/README.md

   * You are good to go
 * For frontend dev
   * Fire up containers using docker-compose --file docker-compose-dev.yml up --build -d db api
-  * Ender frontend folder, and run yarn
+  * Enter frontend folder, and run yarn
   * Run yarn dev, then you are good to go
 * Make sure your code can pass the CI